Terms and Conditions

 6.6.2 sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Purchaser for the excess over the price under the Contract or charge the Purchaser for any shortfall below the price under the Contract.

-6.7 The Company will levy a charge on orders less than £75.00 (UK) and £200 (Europe) in value, details of which will be supplied to the buyer upon request.
+6.7 The Company will levy a charge on orders less than £150.00 for UK Mainland.
+Details of which will be supplied to the buyer upon request.

 7. LOSS DAMAGE OR NON-DELIVERY